-WTM London is open: Liberating or Scary?
+WTM London Is Open: Liberating or Scary?

 The World Tourism Network was urging WTM weeks ago to go a step further and mandate mask wearing for everyone.

-Today the doors at Excel Exhibition Center in London opened at 10.00 am November 1 for the World of Tourism to come together, to shake hands again, and hug each other.
+Today, the doors at Excel Exhibition Center in London opened at 10:00 am on November 1 for World of Tourism to come together, to shake hands again, and hug each other.

-Masks were under extreme low demand, and almost everyone working or attending the venue, including restaurant staff did not attempt to wear a mask.
+Masks were under extreme low demand, and almost everyone working or attending the venue, including restaurant staff, did not attempt to wear a mask.

 November 1 was also the day the English Government relaxed requirements, ironically at a day where other reports say intensive care beds are once again almost not available and COVID-19 numbers were going up.

-Cases, active cases, hospitalization, and death rates are climbing in the UK, but event venues like Excel, bars, night clubs are open and people feel liberated.
+Cases, active cases, hospitalizations, and death rates are climbing in the UK, but event venues like Excel, bars, and night clubs are open and people feel liberated.

-It was a liberating feeling at the World Travel Market in London today.
+It was this liberating feeling that carried through at the World Travel Market in London today.
 Travel and tourism is a big family, and you saw tears, and the human touch was back when old friends met each other again after 2 years of COVID restrictions.

-WTM checked vaccination records for everyone entering the exhibition center, but is this enough.
+WTM checked vaccination records for everyone entering the exhibition center, but is this enough?
 Most new hospitalizations seem to be by fully vaccinated people.

-World Travel Market is quieter, there are a lot more open spaces, sitting areas, and even though it’s packed when in line for coffee, it means participants were able to spread out in the exhibitions halls.
+World Travel Market is quieter, there are a lot more open spaces and sitting areas, and even though it’s packed when in line for coffee, it means participants were able to spread out in the exhibitions halls.

 Stand designs were smaller, but spacing on stands did not change much.
-There are noticeable fewer exhibitors and visitors attending.
-Saudi Arabia of course showed power in showcasing a spectacular stand Pavillion.
+There are noticeably fewer exhibitors and visitors attending.
+Saudi Arabia of course showed power in showcasing a spectacular stand at the Pavillion.
 Saudi Arabia is the official event partner for WTM.

 If WTN can demonstrate in two weeks, no new cases emerged out of the no mask, no social distancing policy, it will mean a new chapter for future events in Britain and the meeting and incentive industry elsewhere was established.